 How to get a FBL

-A sender must complete an application process to enable a feedback loop with a Mailbox Provider.
-Most Mailbox Providers that offer feedback loops will have a postmaster site where senders can sign up for a FBL.
-Some of the basic requirements when applying for a FBL are contact information, having an IP and domain, as well as an email address set up to receive the complaint messages.
-Other Mailbox Providers/ISPs may have additional requirements like authentication with DKIM, which is one of Yahoo!’s requirements.
+A sender must complete an application process to enable a feedback loop (FBL) with a Mailbox Provider.
+Most Mailbox Providers that offer feedback loops have a postmaster site where senders can sign up.
+Some of the basic requirements when applying for an FBL include valid contact information, an authenticated sending domain and/or IP address, and a monitored email address set up to receive spam complaint reports.
+Some Mailbox Providers may have additional requirements, such as DKIM authentication, which is required by Yahoo.

 Here’s a list of the top feedback loops available to senders: